dtekcth/data101/src/beginner/cli/environment_variables.md

 ### $PATH

-This variable contains all directories where you store binary files (files that can be executed).
+This variable contains all the directories where your shell will search for binary files (files that can be executed).
 Normally the command has to specify the path of the file to be executed.
 Without the PATH variable, we would have to write `/usr/bin/ls` but since `/usr/bin` is in our PATH variable, our shell will try and automatically find the file.

 To clarify, it is possible to execute files that are not in our path.
 Let's say we have a file called `do_cool_stuff` in our current directory, then we could write `./do_cool_stuff` to execute it, even if it isn't in our PATH.